tjohann/a20_sdk/README.md

 	192.168.0.42            echnaton.my.domain              echnaton

-Note: Additionally you find first content for A64 devices like Pine64 in my a64_sdk (https://github.com/tjohann/a64_sdk).

 Directory/File structure on sourceforge
 ---------------------------------------

-All binary/big files (toolchain or images) are on sourceforge (https://sourceforge.net/projects/a20devices/files/).
+All binary/big files (toolchain or images) reside on sourceforge (https://sourceforge.net/projects/a20devices/files/).
 The scripts to setup the environment using that location to download them.

 In the root directory you find the toolchain tarballs and the checksum.sh256 from the git-repository.
 The devices are represented through the named directorys.
 Below them you find only the kernel images (for sdcard installation and hdd installation).
 Due to the unified image approach the rootfs and home are below the directory named common.

 Naming convention:

 	toochain_x86_64.tgz/host_x86_64.tgz -> cross-toolchain for x86_64 hosts
-	common/a20_sdk_*.tgz -> rootfs and home for all devices (master is bananapi) which need to be branded during make_sdcard.sh common/a20_sdk_base_rootfs.tgz -> this is the base/minimal rootfs bananapi/bananapi_(hdd_)kernel.tgz -> kernel image for the devices (bananapi) bananapi-pro/bananapi-pro_(hdd_)kernel.tgz -> kernel image for the devices (bananapi-pro) cubietruck/cubietruck_(hdd_)kernel.tgz -> kernel image for the devices (cubietruck) olimex/olimex_(hdd_)kernel.tgz -> kernel image for the devices (olimex)
+	common/a20_sdk_*.tgz -> rootfs and home for all devices which need to be branded during make_sdcard.sh common/a20_sdk_base_rootfs.tgz -> the base/minimal rootfs
+	bananapi/bananapi_(hdd_)kernel.tgz
+	bananapi/bananapi-pro_(hdd_)kernel.tgz
+	bananapi/baalue_(hdd_)kernel.tgz
+	cubietruck/cubietruck_(hdd_)kernel.tgz
+	olimex/olimex_(hdd_)kernel.tgz

 Cubietruck (CB3)
 ----------------

 One of my two cubietruck is acting as master nodes for my Bananapi Cluster (baalue_master).
-The cubietruck_master has a hard-disk as root device.
-I use it mostly as distcc server node and the 8 cluster nodes as distcc clients.
+The baalue_master has a hard-disk as root device.
+I use it as a distcc server node and the 8 cluster nodes as distcc clients.
 It has a pcb with some additional hardware connected.

-The second cubietruck is also my test environment for the jailhouse hypervisor.
+The second cubietruck is my test environment for the jailhouse hypervisor.

 Additonal Hardware conneted: